WhiteRookPL/devops-in-qa-workshop/jenkins-job-dsl/README.md

 ### Windows

-If you will install `vagrant` on *Windows* host, I would recommend to install *Cygwin* with `openssh` and `rsync` packages.
+If you will install `vagrant` on *Windows* host, I would recommend to install *Cygwin* (default settings together with `openssh`, `git` and `rsync` packages).
 You can find installer and instructions [here](https://cygwin.com/install.html).
 After that you will use *Cygwin* terminal for invoking all commands listed below.

+Unfortunately useful and nice *Bash on Windows* will not help here, as we cannot start *VirtualBox* there. :sad:

 ### `vagrant` setup